TodorW/KumOS/README.md

 ---

 Thank you for your interest in ZephyrOS!
 Feel free to open issues or discussions for any questions or suggestions.

+---

+*Rights and ownership of these software are exclusevily related to TodorW, not other contributors of it.